Bend of the River: Production

-James Stewart, best known for his down-to-earth persona, established another persona along with director Anthony Mann with the 1950 Western film Winchester '73.
-This new Stewart persona was more violent, edgier and more disillusioned, but a persona that was still likable.
-This collaboration included eight films, five of them Westerns.
-Along with Winchester '73 and Bend of the River, these included The Naked Spur (1953), The Far Country (1954) and The Man From Laramie (1955).
-This was the second of the Western collaborations between them.
+James Stewart, best known for his down-to-earth persona, established another screen image with the 1950 Western film Winchester '73.
+This new Stewart was more violent, edgier, and more disillusioned, but still likable.
+He pushed it even further in his next Western collaboration with director Anthony Mann in this film, the second of eight films the pair ultimately made together, five of them Westerns, including The Naked Spur (1953), The Far Country (1954) and The Man From Laramie (1955).

 The film was written by Borden Chase, who had co-written Winchester '73 and would write The Far Country.
 It was based on the 1950 novel Bend of the Snake, by Bill Gulick.

 In Great Britain in the 1950s, the movie was known under the title Where the River Bends.
 Under this name the film was given a multi-page review section in F. Maurice Speed's The Western Film Annual for the 1952 edition of his book.

 Character actor Arthur Kennedy was cast as Emerson Cole.
 Kennedy was confined to shooting riding scenes until his knee healed, after spraining it while filming the fight scene with Jay C. Flippen, who plays Jeremy Baile, the leader of the Baile family.
 Julie Adams was cast as Laura while Lori Nelson was cast as her sister Marjie.
 Adams is best known for her role as Kay Lawrence in the 1954 horror film Creature from the Black Lagoon and Nelson played the female lead role in the 1955 sequel Revenge of the Creature, which were both directed by Jack Arnold.
 Rock Hudson played Trey Wilson, a professional gambler.

 The film was filmed in Mount Hood, Sandy River and Timberline, Oregon.

 To promote the film before it was released, a 3.6 mile steamboat race on the Columbia River was staged on January 24, 1952, featuring the sternwheeler Henderson (which had been used in the film, and which had several of the stars on board) versus the newer sternwheeler Portland.
 The Henderson won the race.